gabrielinelus/LinearAlgebra/README.md

        - include the libraries: matrixutil.h, matrix.h, etc. and since everything is templetised, they're ready to go.
    - For running examples, check the unit tests.

-!Note, this library depends on Eigen - install this first.
+!Note, this library has algorithms which depend on Eigen - install Eigen library first.
 (Check their website to see how to do that)!